GrandyB/goxel/README.md

 --------

     - Tools
+        - New doodad placer tool - select a file and place it at will
+            - Can rotate the imported voxels non-destructively, offset from an origin point
+            - Copy the current selection into the placer
+            - Cut the current selection into the placer
+        - Selection tool
+            - Holding 'shift' temporarily switches to 'move' rather than 'resize' mode
+            - 'Select entire layer' button
+            - Copy the current selection into the placer
+            - Cut the current selection into the placer
         - Brush can set width/height/depth separately
-        - New doodad placer tool - select a file and place it at will
+        - Move tool can do 'destructive rotation'
     - Layers
+        - Layers panel permanently on right and scrolls internally
-        - New merge layer down
+        - Merge layer down
     - Colours
         - Colour picker also integrated directly into the tools panel for tools like the brush
         - Blend mode added